neoxai/rustcorder/README.md

 # rustcorder

 A distraction-free terminal recorder for audiobook narration, built in Rust.
 Designed for USB broadcast microphones, lossless capture, and a punch-and-roll editing workflow.
+Includes a browser-based EPUB reader that stays in sync with the recorder in real time.

 ---